Skip to main content

 Update launch.json

 Press F5.
-The debugger will build the app, launch it in the iOS Simulator, and attach to the running process.
+SweetPad builds the app, launches it in the Simulator, and attaches LLDB to the running process.

 Launch debugger